Book Manuscript

 To substantiate my argument, I examine four cases of extended deterrence: 1) US extended deterrence to NATO-Europe, 2) US extended deterrence to South Korea, 3) US extended deterrence to the Philippines, and 4) Soviet extended deterrence to Mongolia.

 What explains the degree of peacetime alliance cohesion?
 Why are some alliances cohesive about common external threats and others not?
 I argue that the interaction of allies’ threat-specific time horizons determines whether allies are cohesive or incohesive with each other in deterring common threats.
-I demonstrate that how allies behave towards common threats differs depending on the length of their threat-specific time horizons (either ‘short’ or ‘long’).
+I demonstrate that how allies behave towards common threats differs depending on the length of their threat-specific time horizons (either "short" or "long").
 Based on the demonstration, I predict that when the lengths of allies’ time horizons are mutually congruent with each other, alliance cohesion will be high.
 Conversely, when they are incongruent, alliance cohesion will be low.
 Subsequently, I provide a novel typology to systematically measure allies’ time horizons.
-To test my argument, I conduct cross-case analyses of peacetime alliance cohesion regarding the rise of China over the past two decades in the US-Japan and US-ROK alliances.
+To test my argument, I conduct cross-case analyses of peacetime alliance cohesion regarding the rise of China over the past two decades in the US-Japan and US-Republic of Korea alliances.

 * Header image: NATO Headquarters in Brussels, Belgium.
 (Photo from NATO website)